hubertdelassus/Homomorphic_PCA/README.md

 # Homomorphic PCA
 This repository focuses on performing PCA on encrypted data.
 It uses [CKKS homomorphic scheme](https://eprint.iacr.org/2016/421.pdf) to perform computations on encrypted data.

+This code has been tested sucessfully on ubuntu 18.04.4 LTS bionic whith python 3.6 using a virtual environment for python using SEAL-Python version 3.3.2 using Microoft SEAL version 3.3.2

 To use this repository: